 Pro Tip: Fill the tub completely before putting your kids in it as the temperature can fluctuate greatly during fill time.

 Elderly & the General Population

 The Centers for Disease Control and Prevention conducted a study on nonfatal bathroom injuries for those 15 years old and older.
-Bathrooms were found to be common area for hazards and, although the risk is higher the older a person is, all people are at risk.
-U.S. emergency departments treated approximately 234,094 for nonfatal bathroom injuries in just one year.
+Bathrooms were found to be a common area for hazards and, although the risk is higher the older a person is, all people are at risk.
+U.S. emergency departments treated approximately 234,094 nonfatal bathroom injuries in just one year.
 Their advice is the same for everyone: install grab bars, place nonslip mats in and outside of the tub area, be sure the area is well-lit and lower your risk of scalding hot water.

-Pro Tip: Use only OSHA recommended ground fault circuit interrupters in the bathroom and keep electrical outlets and switches a safe distance from water sources.
+Pro Tip: Use only OSHA-recommended ground fault circuit interrupters in the bathroom and keep electrical outlets and switches a safe distance from water sources.

 Now that these bath safety tips are top of mind, you can go back to enjoying your bathing rituals – safely.
 Remember, staying Per Mar protected throughout your home isn’t limited to keeping burglars and fires at bay; we always have your best interests at hand!